coozila/alpha/docs/setup.md

 If you need to upgrade Docker Compose to a newer version, you can follow the installation instructions in the Docker documentation: https://docs.docker.com/compose/install/

-Once you have a recent version of docker-compose, run the commands below in your Auto-GPT folder.
+Once you have a recent version of docker-compose, run the commands below in your alpha folder.

 1. Build the image.
 If you have pulled the image from Docker Hub, skip this step (NOTE: You *will* need to do this if you are modifying requirements.txt to add/remove depedencies like Python libs/frameworks)

         :::shell
-        docker-compose build auto-gpt
+        docker-compose build alpha

-2. Run Auto-GPT
+2. Run alpha

         :::shell
-        docker-compose run --rm auto-gpt
+        docker-compose run --rm alpha
     By default, this will also start and attach a Redis memory backend.
 If you do not want this, comment or remove the `depends: - redis` and `redis:` sections from `docker-compose.yml`.